sassoftware/sas-trustworthy-ai-life-cycle/website/docs/2-document-project.md

 * [ ] Yes
 * [ ] No

-If the answer is no, please list what is missing and re-assign [step 2.5](#25-model-developer-or-data-engineer-prepares-documentation) to the model developer and/or data engineer for completion.
+If the answer is no, please list what is missing and re-assign [step 2.5](#25-model-developer-or-data-engineer-prepares-documentation) to the model developer or data engineer for completion.

 > <br></br>
 > <br></br>